Pathoschild/smapi-mod-dump/source/Aggressive Acorns/AggressiveAcorns/README.md

  * Do fruit trees shade normal trees?
 Should they?
  * Make companion mod for fruit trees.
 Include random-er fruit tree growth.
  * Look at fix growth for trees (emulating vanilla fruit tree growth) - look at SMAPI data API.
+ * Look at adding sprites for trees with seeds.